mike1808/hackernews-graphql/README.md

 HN_MONGO_URL=mongodb://root:example@localhost/hackernews?authSource=admin
 ```

-You can modify `HN_MONGO_URL` env var if you have MongoDB installed, otherwise, you can start a Docker container using provider docker-compose file.
-Also, you can restore from the dump which populated the DB with the real HN posts.
+You can modify `HN_MONGO_URL` env var if you have MongoDB installed, otherwise, you can start a Docker container using provided docker-compose file.
+Also, you can restore from the dump which populates the DB with the real HN posts.
 The dump can be downloaded [here](https://transfer.sh/HPgP2/hackernews.archive) and placed in `dumps` folder.
 Otherwise, just run the following command which will do the same.

 ```